Updated: August 1, 2020

 This prompt was given by Kaleena from Reader Voracious for Blogoween.
 Please check out her blog.

 I’ve spoken about horror monsters and adaptations before, but witches hold a soft spot in my heart.

 So in no particular order, here we go!

-Of course, Harry Potter has to be in here.
-Although my favourite in the series is the third book (Prizoner of Azkaban), there’s no denying that the first book is incredible.
-The world of wizardry is bright and vibrant, making it more child-friendly than it ever has been.
-It was less about pacts with demons and more about the coolest school you could ever go to.
-Hogwarts is iconic for a reason.
+A big shout out to Miss Hermione Granger.
+Although my favourite in the series is the third book (Prizoner of Azkaban), there’s no denying that the first book in the Harry Potter series is incredible.
+The world of wizardry is bright and vibrant.
+After all, Hogwarts is iconic for a reason.
 We all wanted to go there and become witches and wizards.
 In fact, the only real downside is that most of the spells they were learning seemed to have any value.

 The moral of this entire story is to not take presents from strangers or to trust them, but wow.
 The cruel ways they describe killing children is gruesome for any child.
 And why do they want to kill the children?

 Because children smell to them.
 In fact, the cleaner you are, the more you smell.

 So don’t be afraid to get dirty, kids.
 It might save your life.